canSAS-org/NXcanSAS_examples/README.md

 to have been written to the [NXcanSAS standard](http://download.nexusformat.org/doc/html/classes/applications/NXcanSAS.html ):

 * 1d_standard/
+  * These examples are from SAS measurements of actual or simulated samples.
 * canSAS2012_examples/
+  * These examples use random numbers to fill the I and Q data arrays

 Examples in the `others` directory are not guaranteed to conform to the NXcanSAS standard.